Akhmed-M/InstaDM-bot/README.md

 The file needs to be running 24/7, so do not shutdown your device.

 If you have a laptop:
-- Go to Control Panel > Hardware and Sound > Power Options > System Settings
+- Go to: Control Panel > Hardware and Sound > Power Options > System Settings
 - Change what closing the lid does, set it to "Do nothing"
 - Now you can close your laptop while the script is running, it will keep running

 # Updates
 I will probably upload newer versions of this script, that can do more.